goodiee/data_integration/README.md

 - If using MongoDB Atlas, add your machine’s IP to Network Access in Atlas.
 2) Environment

 Make a .env (or copy from .env.example) in the repo root.
+Just copy credentials from txt file provided
 Example:

 ## FastAPI & Streamlit wiring
 ```